tandasat/cs_driver/README.md

 5. Set dependency as below from [Project] > [Project Dependencies]
    ![dependency](/image/dependency.png)

-6. Include cs_driver.h from the source file.
+6. Add driver_mm.h and driver_mm.c to the project and include the header from the source file.
 It can be done by referencing existing one or creating a copy under the project

-7. In source code, call KeSaveFloatingPointState() before using any of Capstone APIs on a 32bit system, and also call cs_driver_init() in order to setup dynamic memory management of Capstone.
+7. In source code, call cs_driver_mm_init() in order to setup dynamic memory management of Capstone first.
+Also, do not forget to call KeSaveFloatingPointState() before using any of Capstone APIs on a 32bit system.
 For more details, refer to comments in cs_driver.c

 After this, you are free to use Capstone API from a driver.